What is Mobile Home Insurance?

-- Dwelling coverage offers protection for the physical structure of your home and any other permanent structures on the property listed in your policy, like a deck, garage, or shed.
+- Dwelling coverage: protects the physical structure of your home and any other permanent structures on the property listed in your policy, like a deck, garage, or shed.

-- Liability coverage protects you if someone gets hurt on your property, and you or a member of your household are legally liable.
+- Liability coverage: protects you if someone gets hurt on your property, and you or a household member are legally liable.
 Liability coverage may also cover legal fees or medical bills up to your policy’s limits.

-- Loss of use coverage or additional living expenses (ALE) coverage will cover any temporary living arrangements and food bills if your home is deemed unlivable due to a loss and you need to stay elsewhere while repairs are being made.
+- Loss of use coverage or additional living expenses (ALE) coverage: will cover any temporary living arrangements and food bills if your home is deemed unlivable due to a loss.
+While your home is under repair, it would be best to stay elsewhere.

-Manufactured homeowners can also purchase what’s called a “peril policy,” which is a type of insurance that offers its policyholders a low premium but high risk.
+Manufactured homeowners can also purchase a “peril policy,” a type of insurance that offers their policyholders a low premium but high risk.
 Peril policies provide minimal coverage, so you would be financially liable for any damages that occurred from a peril not included in your policy.